-Successful treatment of triple negative breast cancer by modulation of the OGF-OGFr axisAugust 9th, 2013 in Cancer /
+Successful treatment of triple negative breast cancer by modulation of the OGF-OGFr axisAugust 9, 2013 in Medicine & Health / Cancer

 Researchers at The Pennsylvania State University College of Medicine, led by Dr. Ian S. Zagon, have discovered that a novel biological pathway, the OGF-OGFr axis, can be modulated in human triple-negative breast cancer cells to inhibit proliferation.
 According to BreastCancer.org 1 in 8 women in the U.S. will develop invasive breast cancer and more than 39,000 deaths occur annually.
 Approximately 15 to 20% of all breast cancers are designated as triple-negative meaning that the cancer cells lack estrogen and progesterone receptors, and do not overexpress human epidermal growth factor receptor (HER-2), thereby limiting responsiveness to approved therapy.